Yash-op7/Javascript/important_points.md

 - In JavaScript, functions are first-class objects,.
 Functions themselves are not a distinct data type; rather, they are a special type of object.
 - `parseInt('str')` & `parseFloat('2.3')`

+# new ones
+- default sort on integers sorts them lexicographically instead of by value